 7 Ways to Improve your Marketing

 Having worked and spoken over the last 7 years with many business owners, I have come to realise that very few see marketing as a strength in their company.
-In fact, many recognize it as a major weakness that stops them from achieving the true potential of their business.
+In fact, many recognise it as a major weakness that stops them from achieving the true potential of their business.

 In some ways this is not surprising.
 Many business owners have technical rather than sales and marketing backgrounds.
 By contrast, world class companies such as Amazon, Apple and Google don’t only have great technical strengths together with distinctive products and services; they also excel at marketing.
 Think of how brilliant Steve Jobs was at marketing.